adetoyese29/adetoyese29/README.md

 # Hi there, I'm Kenny 👋

-I'm a data analyst based in Ibadan, Nigeria, passionate about uncovering insights from data and telling compelling stories through visualizations.
+I'm a data analyst passionate about uncovering insights from data and telling compelling stories through visualizations.

 ---